Fomalhaut b: Physical characteristics

-Fomalhaut b was hypothesized to be a gaseous, Jupiter like planet, the planet was disproven, and confirmed to be a dust cloud.
+Fomalhaut b was hypothesized to be a gaseous, Jupiter-like planet, but the planet was disproven and confirmed to be a dust cloud.

 Other hypothesized planets

 Based on the (now disproven) assumption that Fomalhaut b was a gaseous planet, the existence of additional planets closer to the star had been postulated.
 Fomalhaut b would be orbiting its host star at a wide separation, where forming massive planets is difficult.
 To explain its current location, Fomalhaut b would have had to be dynamically scattered by a more massive, unseen body located at smaller separations.
 Several ground-based observations have searched for this hypothetical Fomalhaut "c", but have yet to find it.
 At very small, Solar-System-like scales, any additional companions must have a mass less than thirteen times that of Jupiter.
 At slightly larger scales, comparable to the locations of the planets around HR 8799, any additional planets of Fomalhaut must have masses below about 2 to 7 Jupiter masses.
 A gaseous planet in an orbit like Fomalhaut b could have formed in situ if it coalesced from small pebble-sized objects that rapidly formed into a protoplanetary core which in turn accreted a gaseous envelope.

 In observations taken in May 2023 with the James Webb Space Telescope's NIRCam and NIRSpec instruments, researchers identified ten sources within the dusty rings of the Fomalhaut system.
-One of these, informally dubbed S7, could be a planet in orbit around Formalhaut.
+One of these, informally dubbed S7, could be a planet in orbit around Fomalhaut.
 The upcoming Cycle 2 follow-up program aims to determine whether S7 is a background galaxy, brown dwarf, or a Jovian mass planet.
 Longer duration observations are anticipated to enhance signal strength and reduce noise, potentially enabling detection of smaller objects.
 This effort seeks to reduce the detection limit from approximately 0.6 Jupiter masses to around 0.3–0.4 Jupiter masses.
 Subsequent JWST observations aim to verify or dismiss the existence of S7.
 Furthermore, the Cycle 2 program may clarify S7's association with Fomalhaut and identify additional planets hinted at by the complex disk structure revealed in the MIRI results, as outlined by the authors.